Broncos seeking to clear decks for potential sale of team - WHIZ News

 PDB Sports and Bowlen Sports responded that the pact from Kaiser’s 1984 sale of his 60.8% stake to Bowlen is no longer valid because it was a personal one which ended when Kaiser died in 2012.

-A ruling in the partnership’s favor would facilitate the transfer of the team from the Pat D. Bowlen Trust to one of Bowlen’s children — Brittany Bowlen, 31, is the preferred choice — or the sale of the franchise to an outside buyer.
+A ruling in the partnership’s favor would facilitate either the transfer of the team from the Pat D. Bowlen Trust to Brittany Bowlen or clear the path for the sale of the franchise to an outside buyer.

 NFL franchise values have skyrocketed with new broadcast deals and the league’s embrace of sports gambling, which is now legal in many states, including Colorado.